Spire Global (OTCMKTS:SPIR) Issues Q3 2022 Earnings Guidance

-Large investors have recently made changes to their positions in the company.
-Advisor Group Holdings Inc. grew its stake in shares of Spire Global by 127.1% in the 1st quarter.
-Advisor Group Holdings Inc. now owns 11,678 shares of the technology company’s stock valued at $25,000 after purchasing an additional 6,535 shares during the last quarter.
-Bank of New York Mellon Corp purchased a new position in Spire Global in the 1st quarter valued at $93,000.
-Bank of Montreal Can acquired a new position in Spire Global in the 1st quarter valued at $54,000.
-BlackRock Inc. raised its position in Spire Global by 2.9% during the 1st quarter.
-BlackRock Inc. now owns 316,265 shares of the technology company’s stock worth $664,000 after buying an additional 8,773 shares during the last quarter.
-Finally, Vanguard Group Inc. boosted its holdings in shares of Spire Global by 136.7% in the first quarter.
-Vanguard Group Inc. now owns 4,812,174 shares of the technology company’s stock valued at $10,106,000 after acquiring an additional 2,778,876 shares in the last quarter.
-88.76% of the stock is owned by institutional investors and hedge funds.
+Institutional investors have recently modified their holdings of the company.
+Advisor Group Holdings Inc. raised its position in shares of Spire Global by 127.1% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 11,678 shares of the technology company’s stock worth $25,000 after purchasing an additional 6,535 shares during the last quarter.
+Bank of New York Mellon Corp purchased a new position in Spire Global in the 1st quarter worth approximately $93,000.
+Bank of Montreal Can purchased a new position in Spire Global in the 1st quarter worth approximately $54,000.
+BlackRock Inc. increased its stake in Spire Global by 2.9% in the 1st quarter.
+BlackRock Inc. now owns 316,265 shares of the technology company’s stock worth $664,000 after acquiring an additional 8,773 shares during the last quarter.
+Finally, Vanguard Group Inc. grew its position in Spire Global by 136.7% in the 1st quarter.
+Vanguard Group Inc. now owns 4,812,174 shares of the technology company’s stock valued at $10,106,000 after acquiring an additional 2,778,876 shares during the last quarter.
+88.76% of the stock is currently owned by institutional investors.

 Spire Global Company Profile